Justin-Kuehn/CarND-Behavioral-Cloning/README.md

 The network used was inspired by the comma.ai steering model found here: https://github.com/commaai/research/blob/master/train_steering_model.py

 The model contains three convolution layers each followed by a ELU activation function.
+ELU's were used over RELU's for faster training.
 There is one fully connected layer with 512 nodes followed by a single output node.
 Dropout are added between the last convolution and the output to help prevent over-fitting.

 ![Simulated Shadow](https://github.com/Justin-Kuehn/CarND-Behavioral-Cloning/blob/master/img/model.png)